-The white grape variety comes from France.
-There are over 50 Synonyms that testify to old age and wide distribution.
-The main alphabetically grouped by country are Barnawartha Pinot, Hunter River Riesling ( Australia ); Blanc Doux, Chevrier, Colombier, Gros Sémillon, Mances Blanc, Marcillac, Monsois Blanc, Oron Sémillon, Saint Emilion, Semilion, Semillon Blanc, Semillon Muscat, Semillon Roux, Sercial ( France ); Malaga, Malaga Bianco, Semillon Bianco ( Italy ); Semijon ( Croatia ); Merwah Lebanon ); Boal Branco, Boal no Douro, Semilão ( Portugal ); Greengrape, Wyndruif ( South Africa ); Semillon Fehér ( Hungary ).
-Despite seemingly indicative synonyms or morphological She may not share similarities with the varieties Colombard (Colombier) Crouchen.
+The white grape comes from France.
+There are over 50 Synonyms that testify to old age and widespread use.
+The main alphabetically grouped by country are Barnawartha Pinot, Hunter River Riesling ( Australia ); Blanc Doux, Chevrier, Colombier, Gros Sémillon, Mances Blanc, Marcillac, Monsois Blanc, Oron Sémillon, Saint Émilion, Semilion, Sémillon Blanc, Sémillon Muscat, Sémillon Roux, Sercial ( France ); Malaga, Malaga Bianco, Semillon Bianco ( Italy ); Semijon ( Croatia ); Merwah ( Lebanon ); Boal Branco, Boal no Douro, Semilão ( Portugal ); Greengrape, Wyndruif ( South Africa ); Semillon Fehér ( Hungary ).
+Despite apparently indicative synonyms or morphological It must not be similar to the varieties Colombard (Colombier) Crouchen.
 Malvasia Fina.
 Palomino.
 Sercial.
 Spergola.
-Trebbiano Toscano (Saint-Émilion) be confused.
+Trebbiano Toscano (Saint-Émilion) can be confused.

 The variety was first mentioned in 1736 as "Semilion" or "St Émilion" in Sauternes.
 Until the end of this century, it was mainly grown here.
 The name is probably from "Semeljun", a local dialect for Saint-Emilion derived, although there were always only small stocks here.
-The early to mid-season, high yielding vine is prone to mites. black rot and due to the thin berry skin particularly susceptible to Botrytis (Noble rot), but very resistant to the real and fake mildew, This makes it ideal for noble sweet Wines.
+The early to medium ripening, productive vine is susceptible to mites. black rot and due to the thin berry skin particularly susceptible to Botrytis (Noble rot), but very good resistance to real and false mildew, This makes it ideal for noble sweet Wines.
 It produces acidic white wines with aromas of apples, apricots, honey and lemons.
-The wines are usually compared to Sauvignon Blanc as a body and acid-rich.
-Semillon is considered one of the finest grape varieties in the world, the Cépages classy,
+Compared to Sauvignon Blanc, the wines are generally considered to be rich in body and acid.
+Sémillon is one of the finest grape varieties in the world, the Cépages nobles,

-In France, it was still the most common grape variety in 1968; however, the stock has shrunk to 11,693 hectares by 2010.
-She is mainly in Southwest France grown and often blended together with Sauvignon Blanc, with which it ideally complements.
-In Bordeaux she is mainly on Rive gauche (left bank of the Garonne ).
-Here it is in the sweet wines of the area Graves (With Cérons and Sauterne ), for example in the most famous French sweet wine Château d'Yquem, Likewise, however, dry wines from her are pressed, as in the field Pessac-Léognan, Further larger stocks exist in the areas Entre-deux-Mers and Bergerac, as well as in the department Dordogne and in the Provence,
+In France it was still the most common variety in 1968; however, by 2010 the stock had shrunk to 11,693 hectares.
+It is mainly used in Southwest France grown and often blended together with Sauvignon Blanc, which ideally complements them.
+In Bordeaux, it is mostly at Rive gauche (left bank of the Garonne ) represented.
+Here she is in the area's sweet wines Graves (With Cérons and Sauterne ) included, for example in the most famous French sweet wine Château d'Yquem, Likewise, however, dry wines are also pressed from it, such as in the area Pessac-Léognan, There are other larger stocks in the areas Entre-deux-Mers and Bergerac, as well as in the department Dordogne and in the Provence,

 There are smaller stocks in Greece.
 Italy.
 Portugal.
 Russia.
 Switzerland.
 Spain.
 Turkey.
-Hungary and Cyprus, Overseas, Sémillon is in Australia especially in New South Wales, where it occupies 6,112 hectares.
-In South Africa At the beginning of the 19th century it was so common with more than 90% of the vineyard that it was simply called Wyndruif (grape) or later also Green Grape.
-But here, too, the stock went down to 1,182 hectares.
-There are more stocks in Argentina.
+Hungary and Cyprus, Overseas, Sémillon is in Australia mainly represented in New South Wales, where it occupies 6,112 hectares.
+In South Africa At the beginning of the 19th century it was so widespread with over 90% of the vineyard area that it was simply called Wyndruif (grape) or later also Green Grape.
+But here too the stock declined to 1,182 hectares.
+There are further stocks in Argentina.
 Brazil.
 Chile.
 China.
 Canada.
 New Zealand.
 Uruguay and United States (California, Washington).
-The variety occupied a total of 22,156 hectares of vineyards in 2010 with a downward trend (ten years earlier, there were 26,230).
-It occupies the worldwide varieties ranking the rank 39.
+In 2010, the variety occupied a total of 22,156 hectares of vineyards with a downward trend (ten years earlier there were 26,230).
+It documents worldwide varieties ranking rank 39.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012